jayunit100/tanzu-install-annotated/docs/index.md

 ### Tell kind about CAPI

-We now see in the logs, something like this.
-At this point, tanzu cli is now `clusterctl`, internally, and clusterctl is doing a bunch of magic to turn our kind cluster into a cluster API Management cluster... this means... just adding a bunch of containers, provider CRDs, and so on...
+At this point,
+- tanzu cli is now `clusterctl`, internally,
+- clusterctl is doing a bunch of magic to turn our kind cluster into a cluster API Management cluster...
+  - adding containers, provider CRDs, and so on...

 ```
  Creating CustomResourceDefinition="providers.clusterctl.cluster.x-k8s.io"